 This model is equipped with an ignition circuit cutoff system.
 The engine can be started under the following conditions.

-- The transmission is in neutral. - The clutch is disengaged with the shift pedal and the drive select lever in any position.
-However, it is recommended to shift into neutral before starting the engine.

-5. Use the starter (choke) in reference to the figure:
+- The transmission is in neutral. - The clutch is disengaged with the transmission in gear.
+However, it is recommended to shift into neutral before starting the engine. - 5.
+Use the starter (choke) in reference to the figure: